MohammedHamdy/moves-api/README.md

-Welcome to the moves-api wiki!
 # How to Use

 adding folder task in host,
-create database and import file task.sql on it, change username and password and database name.
+create database using phpmyadmin and import file task.sql on it, change username and password and database name.

 ### webservice